dawranliou/dawranliou.com/content/_index.md

 You've found my personal website!
 Thank you for visiting!

-I'm a software developer based in North America.
+I'm a software developer based in California.
 I enjoy playing tennis, reading books, and writing software.
 [Clojure] is my favorite programming language, and [Emacs] is my favorite development environment.
 I like to write about technologies like the programming languages and tools I enjoy using.

 * [About](@/about.md)
 * [Blog](@/blog/_index.md)